How many solar panels does it take to power a house?

 The cells in photovoltaic panels generate electrical power by converting solar radiation (sunlight) into an electrical current.
 Photovoltaic (PV) cells are made of a variety of materials that include several types of silicon, arsenic and selenium.

 The general cost of a 50-watt panel is about $215, or about $4.30 a watt.
-You also need to factor in installations costs.
+You also need to factor in installation costs.
 The average homeowner will pay between $4,000 and $5,000 to install an appropriate solar panel system.

 Keep in mind, most solar panel systems are estimated to last about 25 to 30 years.
-Garrison said, “Gas, oil, and electric aren’t giving you a payback.
+Garrison remarked, “Gas, oil, and electric aren’t giving you a payback.
 Households using solar panels (for power) are able to stabilize long-term energy costs.
 You won’t be hit by the fluctuations in the energy market.”

-A note about government incentives:
+A note about government incentives